bormaxi8080/starred/README.md

 - [rmbolger/PwnedPassCheck](https://github.com/rmbolger/PwnedPassCheck) - Check passwords and hashes against the haveibeenpwned.com Pwned Passwords API using PowerShell
 - [nettitude/PoshC2](https://github.com/nettitude/PoshC2) - A proxy aware C2 framework used to aid red teamers with post-exploitation and lateral movement.
 - [0xJs/domain_audit](https://github.com/0xJs/domain_audit) - Audit tool for Active Directory.
 Automates a lot of checks from a pentester perspective.
-- [ItsCyberAli/PowerMeUp](https://github.com/ItsCyberAli/PowerMeUp) - A small library of powershell scripts for post exploitation that you may need or use!
-It is also a custom reverse shell that you can use to add modules of your choice and not be stuck to things you do
 - [1njected/CMLoot](https://github.com/1njected/CMLoot) - Find interesting files stored on (System Center) Configuration Manager (SCCM/CM) SMB shares
 - [darkquasar/AzureHunter](https://github.com/darkquasar/AzureHunter) - A Cloud Forensics Powershell module to run threat hunting playbooks on data from Azure and O365
 - [leebaird/discover](https://github.com/leebaird/discover) - Custom bash scripts used to automate various penetration testing tasks including recon, scanning,  enumeration, and malicious payload creation using Metasploit.
 For use with Kali Linux.